krivanek06/stock_tracker/README.md

 Application to analyze financial details about publicly listed companies.
 Project is still in development, so some functions does not work correctly.

+For document check documents folder

-[link](https://stocktrackertest-e51fc.web.app/)  - Window resize is required after log in to fix charts
+[stocktrackertest](https://stocktrackertest-e51fc.web.app/)  - Window resize is required after log in to fix charts

 testing login:
 - email: krivanek1234.1@gmail.com